aather/abyss/README.md

 Clone the repository: $ git clone https://github.com/aather/abyss

-**There is a script, graphite-setup/graphite-setup.sh, provided to test Abyss quickly.
+**There is a script, graphite-setup/graphite-setup.sh, provided to test Abyss quickly on Ubuntu server.
 Script sets up server side of Abyss.
 It installs and configures services: graphite, grafana, apache that Abyss agents use for storing and quering metrics**

 Abyss agents configuration is performed via single file: **env.pl** to set environment variables.